andrefetch/postal/README.md

 ## Roadmap

 Currently being worked on:

-- **Skill Integration** - allows users to import skills and use with their favorite model.
+- **Parallel Subagents** - allows sub-agents to call instances of other sub-agents to delegate more work to specialized agents.
 - **Git Integration** - allows users to use git commands with postal.
 - **More assets** - Logo, banner, etc